Parton distributions need representative sampling: Conclusions

 \acknowledgments We appreciate related investigations of CT18, MSHT'20, and NNPDF3.1.1 Hessian and Monte-Carlo ensembles in the context of PDF sensitivity studies with R. Thorne, E. Nocera, and CTEQ-TEA and PDF4LHC21 working groups, as well as stimulating posts on the sampling methods by S. Hossenfelder and A. Rojo Cruz.
-We are grateful to Z. Kassabov for a technical communication on the NNPDF4.0 fitting code.
+We are grateful to Z. Kassabov for a technical communication on the NNPDF4.0 fitting code and to R. Thorne for a communication about the systematic uncertainties.
 AC is supported by the UNAM Grant No. DGAPA-PAPIIT IN111222, German-Mexican research collaboration grant SP 778/4-1 (DFG) and 278017 (CONACYT) and CONACyT – Ciencia de Frontera 2019 No. 51244 (FORDECYT-PRONACES).
 PMN is partially supported by the U.S. Department of Energy under Grant No. DE-SC0010129.
 The work of KX is supported by the U.S. Department of Energy under grant No. DE-SC0007914, the U.S. National Science Foundation under Grant No. PHY-2112829, and in part by the PITT PACC.
 The work of CPY is partially supported by the U.S. National Science Foundation under Grant No. PHY- 2013791.
 CPY is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.